-The Pop Up revolution is growing by the day.
-Among all the temporary shops and events, the pop up restaurant is increasingly becoming one of the most exiting alternatives to its more permanent counterpart.
+The pop up restaurant is increasingly becoming one of the most exiting alternatives to its more permanent counterpart, while the Pop Up revolution is growing more dominant by the day.

 We all love to eat out and many of us have favourite restaurants that we visit time and time again.
 But it can easily get a little boring and that’s where the pop up restaurant comes in.
 Temporary restaurants are not exactly a new phenomenon.
 Food stalls and festivals have been around for years.
 Some independent restaurateurs even travel around the country or their own town, going where the customers are.